 ElectroSense is an open initiative in which everyone can contribute with spectrum measurements and access the collected data.
 If you want to take part of this initiative, get involved now by setting up a sensor at your place or contact us to see how our data can help your business.

 Users place spectrum monitoring devices at their location.
-We support the Raspberry Pi platform in conjunction with software-defined radios based on cheap commodity hardware.
-As such a total investment of less than 100$ is enough to become an active supporter.
+We support low-cost Software Defined Radios (SDRs), starting from a total cost of less than 100$.
+Check the updated list of supported hardware.
 The sensors stream real-time spectrum measurements to our backend.

 All nodes communicate with our backend.
 It stores the measurements as retrieved by the sensors and additional pre-processed data.